-Pupils taking Further Mathematics will complete the A-Level Mathematics course and exam in Year 12.
+At Brighton, pupils taking Further Mathematics will complete the A-Level Mathematics course and external examination in Year 12.
 Pupils will then go on to complete the Further Mathematics A-Level course and examination in Year 13.

 Year 12 content consists of three main components: